richardyrh/FinalSpeed-X/Edit Log.md

   - Adding pcap4j's separate packet factory module to build path (Not in dependencies)
   - Added a few debug outputs
   - Force exit in some weird scenarios
+  - Pass in the server address as a parameter
+  - Force test IP to the remote boost server
 - > Planned
 >  - Start a ping thread before the loop starts
->  - Pass in the server address as a parameter
->  - Force test IP to the remote boost server
+  - Fixed the boost list selection bug

-	The `Aug 31` version is archived as `1.0 Alpha`
+	The `Aug 31` version is archived as `Alpha 1.0`